I. First

-It was sticky outside the downtown church.
-The air wrapped around and between the leaves while the boys sat together and watched cars grind north on Third Avenue.
+It was a sticky Thursday.
+The afternoon air wrapped around and between the leaves and the boys watched cars grind north on Third Avenue.

 Steve tapped his black shoes together.
 “I’m hungry.”

 “Yeah, it was a lousy lunch.
-Those sandwiches were like the ones from school.”
+Those sandwiches were like the ones from soccer.”

 Steve nodded.